 Racing crew returning by air: If you’re racing to Bermuda but flying home, you’ll need to present your return ticket, boarding pass or airline confirmation to Bermuda Department of Border Control during your in-person pre-clearance interview at Harbour Court or, if not pre-cleared, at your in-person interview at RBYC.

-Return crew arriving by air: In order to clear Border Control at Bermuda’s airport, you’ll need a letter from your skipper confirming you’re a part of the boat’s return trip crew and an anticipated departure date.
+Return crew arriving by air: In order to clear Border Control at Bermuda’s airport, you’ll need a letter from your captain confirming you’re a part of the boat’s return trip crew and an anticipated departure date.
 You’ll also need your passport and completed Bermuda Immigration Passenger and Customs Traveller Declaration forms (they are supplied by your airline, in flight).

-Racing crew returning on a different boat: In these circumstances you’ll also need a letter from your return boat skipper confirming you’re a part of the boat’s return trip crew and an anticipated departure date.
+Racing crew returning on a different boat: In these circumstances you’ll also need a letter from your return boat captain confirming you’re a part of the boat’s return trip crew and an anticipated departure date.

 Upon Arrival in Bermuda